panta82/better-lock/README.md

 - `queue_size`
   Max queue size for waiting jobs.

 Default options are a static member `DEFAULT_OPTIONS` on the `BetterLock` class.
-That can be seen [here](src/better_lock.ts).
 During runtime, you can change the defaults like this:

 ```javascript
 import BetterLock from 'better-lock';